 Omar visits Hamza and Yalina’s home, overpowers their guards, and puts a gun to his son’s head, pressuring Yalina to confirm his doubts.
 He reveals the truth to Major Iqbal.

-Hamza saw this coming and took the assistance of the Baloch village people, from where they used to get ammunition for Rehman Dakait’s gang.
+Hamza saw this coming and took the assistance of the Balochistan people, from where they used to get ammunition for Rehman Dakait’s gang.

 He planned to take Yalina to Vancouver after his mission, but that changed when the police discovered his true identity.

-Major Iqbal asks Hamza to visit the mosque where he gives lectures to brainwash.
+Major Iqbal asks Hamza to visit the mosque where he gives lectures to brainwash the young militants.

 The question arises if Pakistan releases Hamza, then whom should they target to catch framing him as an Indian spy, and Hamza replies, Uzair.
 Uzair was saved for this day.